 Turnout to the Smithers consultation was the largest of all the sessions held throughout Northern BC.
-People sat in small groups and talked with each another about what he in small groups and talked with each another about what helps them live well and stay healthy.
+People sat in small groups and talked with each another about what helps them live well and stay healthy.
 What is striking is the holistic approach that most Smithers participants take to maintain their health and wellness as they age.